 This experience gave me the chance to travel and live all over the world.
 I consider myself extremely fortunate to have had the opportunity to travel extensively throughout Asia, Africa, Australia, Europe, Iceland, North and Central America.

 When I was 16, I left New York to live on an organic raspberry farm in Northern California, which helped to turn me on to healthy living.
-The woman who owns the farm, an incredible botanist, midwife, farmer, and all around renaissance woman, was instrumental in introducing me to a whole-foods, plant-based diet, and true, farm-to-table eating.
+The woman who owns the farm, an incredible botanist, midwife, farmer, and all around renaissance woman, was instrumental in introducing me to kundalini yoga, as well as a whole-foods, plant-based diet, and true, farm-to-table eating.

-Food is a passion which has been taking up more and more of my focus.
-My other great loves have always been music and writing.
-Making music has long been my preoccupation and I have created and been singer/songwriter with several different bands, and recorded over six original albums.
+Making music has long been my preoccupation and I have created and been singer/songwriter, front woman and recording artist with several different bands, and recorded over six original albums.

-I am currently enjoying life on the beach in Santa Monica, studying and regularly practicing kundalini yoga, cooking for pop-ups with my social enterprise, Food Chariot, working towards completing a semiautobiograpical tragicomedy, writing songs, and preparing to return to London to finish my MA at Goldsmiths.
+I am currently enjoying life in LA, studying and regularly practicing kundalini yoga, cooking pop-ups with Food Chariot, working towards completing my semiautobiograpical tragicomic memoir, writing songs, and preparing to return to London to finish my MA at Goldsmiths.